About Vandalism Charges

 Law enforcement is heavily involved in catching and convicting those who vandalize buildings, cemeteries and other areas, as this has evolved into a problem in Columbus and other areas in Ohio.
 If you are arrested and charged with this crime, there will be every effort made to convict you and punish you for the crime.
 It is important that you take steps to defend yourself from the moment of your arrest.

-Contact The Koffel Law Firm to discuss your case and how to proceed with your defense.
+Contact Koffel Brininger Nesbitt to discuss your case and how to proceed with your defense.